 Before the first tooth

-Before teeth appear, parents can clean the gums with a clean, damp cloth or gauze.
-Toothpaste is not the focus yet because there are no tooth surfaces to brush.
+Before teeth appear, caregivers can gently wipe the gums with a clean, damp cloth or gauze.
+This toothpaste amount guide starts when the first tooth appears.

 Under age 3, once teeth appear